 Sales commissions are your way to keep your sales team motivated!

-Time and again, organizations have used sales commissions and incentive compensation to boost their sales force productivity.
-It has the potential to drive the growth and success of the organization while ensuring employee satisfaction.
+Time and again, organizations have utilized sales commissions and incentive compensation management to enhance the productivity of their sales force.
+Implementing effective incentive compensation management systems holds the potential to drive the growth and success of the organization, while simultaneously ensuring employee satisfaction. please add this keyword

 If sales commissions have such a crucial part in your business operations, then isn't that something that requires your attention as well?